Fulby/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

 The StartTouching method is called automatically when the object is touched initially.
-It is also a virtual method to allow for overriding in inherited classes.

 #### StopTouching/1